December 22, 2024

 Neither Fantastic Moon nor Shin Emperor did himself justice on very soft going in the Arc, winding up ninth and 12th, respectively, behind Bluestocking.

 Fantastic Moon was expected to scratch when the ground went against him in Paris.
-He ended up racing after all only because his connections would have been forced to pay a stiff fine to withdraw that late.
+He ended up racing after all, only because his connections would have been forced to pay a stiff fine to withdraw that late.
 The Sarah Steinberg charge is capable in the right circumstances, as evidenced by his biggest wins in the 2023 Deutsches Derby (G1) and the Sept.
 1 Grosser Preis von Baden (G1).

 Shin Emperor, a full brother to 2020 Arc hero Sottsass, is eligible to turn the page back over a more congenial course.
-Trained by Yoshito Yahagi, who nearly scored an historic Kentucky Derby (G1) victory with Forever Young, Shin Emperor was a meritorious third in the May 26 Tokyo Yushun (Japanese Derby) (G1) in his only other try at this trip.
+Trained by Yoshito Yahagi, who nearly scored a historic Kentucky Derby (G1) victory with Forever Young, Shin Emperor was a meritorious third in the May 26 Tokyo Yushun (Japanese Derby) (G1) in his only other try at this trip.
 His rallying third in the Irish Champion, his Arc prep while not fully cranked off the summer holiday, suggests that he has longshot potential here.

 Yahagi is pleased with Shin Emperor’s condition following his two-race European venture.